 Advantages are that there are no fees for loans of up to $150,000.
 In addition, their fees cap at 3.75% for loans over $1,000,000.
 According to Able: “On average Able’s borrowers save $31,000 on loans between $25,000 and $1,000,000.”

 Disadvantages are that these are SBA loans.
+So SBA loans are fine of course.
+But they are hard to qualify for.
 Hence if your company is unable to qualify for an SBA loan, then you should not be looking to Able for your financing.

-And finally, as with every other lending program, whether online or offline, remember to read the fine print and do the math.
-Go over the details with a fine-toothed comb, and decide whether this option will be good for you and your company.
-In addition, consider alternative financing options that go beyond lending, including building business credit, in order to best decide how to get the money you need to help your business grow.
-Today, we want to hear from our audience!
-Share your voice with us about your experiences with online lenders.
+And finally, as with every other lending program, read the fine print and do the math.
+Go over the details carefully, and decide if this option will be good for you and your company.